 - Injury.
 Chest trauma — from a fall or car accident, for example — can cause you to avoid taking deep breaths (due to the pain), which can result in compression of your lungs.

 - Pleural effusion.
-This is a buildup of fluid between the tissues (pleura) that line the lungs and the inside of the chest wall.
+This condition involves the buildup of fluid between the tissues (pleura) that line the lungs and the inside of the chest wall.

 - Pneumonia.
-Different types of pneumonia, an infection of your lungs, may temporarily cause atelectasis.
+Various types of pneumonia, a lung infection, can cause atelectasis.

 - Pneumothorax.
 Air leaks into the space between your lungs and chest wall, indirectly causing some or all of a lung to collapse.